palantir/conjure/docs/rfc/005-handling-double-nan-and-infinity.md

 ## Note on positive and negative zero

 [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754) also includes provision for both a positive and negative zero.
-In Conjure's wire spec, these should both be considered valid, distinct values of the double type and can both appear in sets and as map keys (they are not considered equal).
+In the table above, these are both considered valid, distinct values can both appear in sets and as map keys (as they are not considered equal).
 Beware that java has inconsistent behaviour here between unboxed and boxed variants - we want the boxed variant.

 ```java
 // Java handles zero equality differently for unboxed and boxed values!